totaljs/components/j-Editable/readme.md

 - if the user presses some `key` then the editable element will contain `keypressed` class as long as they haven't left the control
 - each changed element will contain class `changed`
-- if the component changes some values then the main element will contain class `ui-editable-changed`
+- if the component changes some values, the main element will contain class `ui-editable-changed`
+- if the element has `data-bind` with `empty`, it will be cleared after focus

 ### Author